 Quick verdict

-Choose Canva if you need non-designers creating professional graphics and presentations.
-Choose Consensus if you prioritize researchers, students, science writers, evidence-based professionals.
+Choose Canva if your daily work is mostly drag-and-drop graphic design with built-in AI helpers.
+Choose Consensus if your daily work is mostly Researchers, students, science writers, evidence-based professionals.
 Canva scores higher in user reviews (4.7 vs 4.4).
 Both offer free tiers — try each before committing.

 Canva